1938 FIFA World Cup: Summary

-Sweden was given a bye due to Austria's withdrawal.
+Sweden were given a bye when Austria withdrew.

 Five of the seven first round matches required extra time to break the deadlock; two games still went to a replay.
 In one replay, Cuba advanced to the next round at the expense of Romania.
 In the other replay, Germany, which had led 1–0 in the first game against Switzerland, led 2–0 but eventually was beaten 2–4.
 This loss, which took place in front of a hostile, bottle-throwing crowd in Paris, was blamed by German coach Sepp Herberger on a defeatist attitude from the five Austrian players he had been forced to include; a German journalist later commented that "Germans and Austrians prefer to play against each other even when they're in the same team".
-Until they were knocked out in the group stage in 2018, this was the only time Germany had failed to advance past the first round, and until their penalty shoot-out victory over France in the round of 16 of UEFA Euro 2020, this would be the last time Switzerland advanced past the first knockout game of a tournament.
+Until they were knocked out in the group stage in 2018, this was the only time Germany had failed to advance past the first round, and until their penalty shoot-out victory over France in the round of 16 of UEFA Euro 2020, this was the last time Switzerland advanced past the first knockout game of a tournament.

 Sweden advanced directly to the quarter-finals as a result of Austria's withdrawal, and they proceeded to beat Cuba 8–0.
 The hosts, France, were beaten by the holders, Italy, and Switzerland were seen off by Hungary.
 Czechoslovakia took Brazil to extra time in a notoriously feisty match in Bordeaux before succumbing in a replay; the South Americans proved too strong for the depleted Czechoslovak side (both Oldřich Nejedlý and František Plánička had suffered broken bones in the first game) and won 2–1.
 This was the last match to be replayed in a World Cup.